martignoni/moodlebox.net-old/content/help/using-files-with-the-moodlebox.en.md

 ---
 ### Files on a USB stick

-When a USB stick is inserted into one of the MoodleBox USB ports, all the files on the stick are automatically available to administrators and teachers in the file picker of Moodle, via a repository called __Clef USB__.
+When a USB stick is inserted into one of the MoodleBox USB ports, all the files on the stick are automatically available to administrators and teachers in the file picker of Moodle, via a repository called __USB Drive__.

 <img class="alignnone size-full wp-image-474" src="https://moodlebox.net/fr/wp-content/uploads/sites/4/2017/04/ClefUSB.png" alt="" width="907" height="586" />